timacdonald/rule-builder/readme.md

 - Tests, tests, tests!
 - Add ability to set default `$min` and `$max` values for rules so when you call `->email()` it can default to include a `max(255)` rule.
 - Ensure `min` and `max` do not conflict.
-- Ensure only one or each rule can be added.
+- Ensure only one or each rule can be added, i.e. if 2 max rules are set, the last value overwrites the first - perhaps a `strict` method that checks for duplicates?